tarkeem/filter/README.md

 # filter
-a filter app for apllying filter on images and save to the device with mvvm patter. koin has been used for dependacy injection
+a filter app for applying filters on images and saving to the device with MVVM patter. koin has been used for dependency injection.
+GPU image has been used to apply the filter on the images. the application is responsive design as ssp and sdb have been used